-One of the biggest myths about reaching a B2B audience vs B2C involves the person on the other end of the transaction.
+One of the biggest myths about reaching a B2B audience versus a B2C one involves the person on the other end of the transaction.
 For far too long, organizations have assumed that a B2B buyer is a completely different type of person than a B2C buyer.

 Whether they’re a university student or Fortune 500 exec, they’re still human.
 And all humans are made of the same neurons and chemicals that trigger emotions and drive us to behave a certain way.

 Thus, there’s a great opportunity for B2B marketers to leverage psychology to connect with their target audience.
 Understand the value of highlighting benefits over features.
-See how Maslow's Hierarchy of Needs can influence your copywriting.
 Realize the role that fear can play when a buyer is deciding between two similar solutions.

 Offer B2C and B2B ecommerce through one back end